-New Mexico In Depth’s fellowship creates a pipeline into the profession for university students of color who are in their senior year or have recently graduated and remain in New Mexico.
-It emphasizes the acquisition of investigative and digital first journalism skill sets.
+New Mexico In Depth’s fellowship creates a pipeline into the journalism profession for university students of color.
+It is designed for students in their senior year of journalism school, or who have recently graduated and remain in New Mexico.
+It emphasizes the acquisition of investigative and digital first journalism skill sets, for those wishing to pursue careers in newspapers, television, radio, or in the burgeoning nonprofit journalism field.
 Fellows receive financial support, mentorship, and the opportunity to do great journalism that is published by New Mexico In Depth and our partners.

 Martha Lorena Rivera of Alamogordo had been checking in with Immigration and Customs Enforcement (ICE) since 2011 to renew a stay of removal she said she’s been given annually for humanitarian reasons.
 In past years she received approval in the mail, but this year was different.
 On the morning of Oct.
 10, her “world came down,” she said in an interview with New Mexico In Depth.
 When she presented her application in late September at the El Paso ICE processing center, agents gave her a follow-up appointment for two weeks later.